jodal/pyspotify/docs/api/session.rst

         Browse an artist, calling the callback when the browser's metadata is loaded.

-        :param artist: A spotify artist (does not have to be loaded)
+        :param artist: a Spotify artist (does not have to be loaded)
         :type artist: :class:`Artist`
-        :param callback: signature : ``(ArtistBrowser browser, Object userdata)``
+        :param callback: a function with signature :
+            ``(ArtistBrowser browser, Object userdata)``
         :param userdata: any object
         :returns: An :class:`ArtistBrowser` object containing the results.

+        .. deprecated:: 1.7
-        .. note:: DEPRECATED, use :class:`ArtistBrowser` instead.
+            Use :class:`ArtistBrowser` instead.

     .. method:: display_name()